yakbrother/timeaton2-printemps/src/content/posts/a-part-time-job-should-I-switch-carreers.md

 ---

 title: 2023 So Far
-publishDate: 2023-01-10
+pubDate: 2023-01-10
-description: |
-  Maybe there's more to life than vim...
-Maybe
+description: Maybe there's more to life than vim...
 tags:

 - Life
 - Teaching
 - Dev

 ---

 After about 9 months of looking - I found a job!
 It wasn't what I thought I would be doing.
 I'm no longer a code monkey I'm a business teacher in Rennes, France.